PLOS/named-entity.service/README.md

     CREATE SCHEMA namedEntities DEFAULT CHARACTER SET utf8 COLLATE utf8_bin

 And a user.
-For example
+For example:

     CREATE USER 'ned' IDENTIFIED BY '';
     GRANT ALL PRIVILEGES ON *.* TO 'ned'@'%' WITH GRANT OPTION;